 Once we got to Manipal, I realized that it had changed beyond recognition, so after a quick lunch and look-around, we headed right back.
 On the way back to Mangalore, we discovered that the beach at Padubidri had acquired a new-found elegance, with the government having built a promenade with very nice benches, a little snack shop and lots of parking.
 The beach, though not as rocky as that at Kapu, was just as pristine.
 Sadly, like all the beaches along this stretch, swimming wasn’t allowed because of the underwater rocks and the strong current.

-- The Depot Estate is a great place to stay in Madikeri.
+- The Depot Estate is a great place to stay in Madikeri if you’re looking for a plantation stay during your Coorg visit.

-- Remember not to take the default GPS route to the Taj resort.
+- Remember not to take the default GPS route to the Taj resort, but take the route past the golf club instead.

 - The tourist spots might be too crowded for your liking.